openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 = FOLDERS PLUGIN PRO FEATURES 🚀 =
 * <a href="https://premio.io/downloads/folders?utm_source=wporg" target="_blank" title="Folders pro plans"><strong>Upgrade to pro</strong></a> to get unlimited sub-folders :)
 * Create folders for each post type - use folders with other plugins that have custom post type (e.g. Elementor templates, WooCommerce & more)
+* NEW! 🎉 Dynamic Folders - automatically filter posts, pages, custom posts, media library files based on author, date, file types & more
 * Download any media library folder as ZIP: you can download any media library folder as a zip file.
 Use this feature to organize your website files and download them locally.
 * Sticky folders - you can pin your folders to the upper part of the folders navigation area.
 Use the sticky folders feature to make your most important folders accessible at all times.
 * Add stars to important directories
 * Lock folders - locked folders stay pinned, and cannot be dragged or deleted
+* NEW!
+Auto Rename file based on title - replace the actual file name of media files with the title from the WordPress editor
+* NEW!
+Advanced Media Replacements - replace media files when uploading and update all references in the database, change dates, organize by newer date & more without hurting your SEO
 * Duplicate folders - duplicate an existing folder with all its content
 * Sort your folders based on creation date
 * Upload directly to a media library folder - you can easily upload images or any other kind of files to a specific folder